akahigeg/rbenv-install-rubies-cookbook/README.md

-Chef cookbook of rbenv installing rubyies that specified by node attributes.
+Chef cookbook of ruby install by rbenv.
+Can specify ruby versions into node attributes.

 ## Depends